mamedev/docs/source/os-specific/sdlconfig.rst

 | **-screen2** *<display>*
 | **-screen3** *<display>*
 |
 |	Specifies which physical monitor on your system you wish to have each window use by default.
 In order to use multiple windows, you must have increased the value of the **-numscreens** option.
 The name of each display in your system can be determined by running MAME with the -verbose option.
-The display names are typically in the format of: *\\\\.\\DISPLAYn*, where 'n' is a number from 1 to the number of connected monitors.
+The display names are typically in the format of a number from 1 to the number of connected monitors.
 The default value for these options is '*auto*', which means that the first window is placed on the first display, the second window on the second display, etc.
 |
 |	The **-screen0**, **-screen1**, **-screen2**, **-screen3** parameters apply to the specific window.
 The **-screen** parameter applies to all windows.
 The window-specific options override values from the all window option.
 |